Many bills that Representative Balser files become part of the Massachusetts General Laws.

 An Act relative to enhancing access to services for mental health treatment

 The act was signed by Governor Patrick on July 2, 2014 and is now Chapter 157 of the Acts of 2014.
-This bill requires that health plans must disclose their criteria for making insurance decisions beginning August of 2014.
+This bill requires that health plans disclose their criteria for making insurance decisions beginning August of 2014.

 An Act Relative to Advisory Questions on Ballots in the City of Newton